-This course would cover a number of advanced topics such as cellular and mobile technologies and their security, system vulnerabilities and penetration testing of corporate networks/systems, risk management of information systems, and other current topics.
+This course would cover a number of advanced topics such as system vulnerabilities and penetration testing of corporate networks/systems, risk management of information systems, and other current topics.
 Students will also be introduced to both international and U.S. cyber laws including reporting compliance

 The world today is a dangerous place for corporations.
 The Internet has given firms access to billions of customers and other business partners, but it has also given criminals access to hundreds of millions of corporations and individuals.
 Criminals are able to attack websites, databases, and critical information systems without ever entering the corporation’s host country.
-This course should prepare you to be a productive employee of a corporation in the field of cyber security.
+This course should prepare you to be a productive cyber analyst and ethical hacker.

 The course will include regular homework and/or programming assignments.
 Unless otherwise specified, assignments are due before the beginning of class on the due date.
 There will be no credit given for late assignments (without an excused absence)—turn in as much as you can.

 Reading assignments should be completed before the lecture covering the material.
 Not all reading material will be covered in the lectures, but you will be responsible for the material on homework and exams.
 Quizzes over the assigned reading may be given at any time.